Depending on the ranking, the best law schools in Canada may vary. However, in 2025, the Top 10 is as follows:

 The Common Law Section is committed to offering the JD degree in both of Canada's official languages; English and French, with significant efforts to develop common law vocabulary, teaching materials, and legal scholarship in French.

-The Civil Law Section offers programs that immerse students in the civil law tradition, which is the legal system used in Quebec and in many other jurisdictions around the world.
-The Civil Law programs are taught primarily in French, reflecting the university’s commitment to bilingualism and serving the Francophone community.
+The Civil Law Section, mainly taught in French, offers programs that immerse students in the civil law tradition, which is the legal system used in Quebec and in other jurisdictions.

 Common and civil law programs: structure and requirements